michaeleii/comm-documentation/docs/pages/db-setup.md

 ## Query the database

 Now that we have a database, we need to be able to query it.
-This will allow us to check if a user's username and password is correct.
+We want to be able to check if the username and password are correct.
+So we will create queries that will allow us to verify the username and password.

 #### 1. Add a function that will check if the username and password are correct.